 To validate the relic density calculation in the resonant regime, we perform a numerical thermal average of the effective annihilation cross-section $\langle \sigma v \rangle_{\text{eff}}$ as a function of the inverse temperature $x = m_\chi / T$.
 The results are shown in Fig.~\ref{fig:relic_analysis}.

-As illustrated in the left panel of Fig.~\ref{fig:relic_analysis}, the effective cross-section for the benchmark model exhibits a flat, s-wave-like temperature dependence in the freeze-out window $x \sim 20$.
-This behavior is caused by the resonant Sommerfeld enhancement factor scales as $S_p(v) \approx (v_{\text{sat}}/v)^2$ for $v > v_{\text{sat}}$.It exactly compensates for the velocity-squared suppression of the tree-level p-wave operator, $(\sigma v)_{\text{Born}} \propto v^2$.
-This cancellation confirms that the annihilation remains efficient during freeze-out.
+As illustrated in the left panel of Fig.~\ref{fig:relic_analysis}, the effective cross-section for the benchmark model exhibits a flat, $s$-wave-like temperature dependence in the freeze-out window $x \sim 20$.
+This behavior occurs because the resonant Sommerfeld enhancement scales as $S_p(v) \approx (v_{\text{sat}}/v)^2$ for $v > v_{\text{sat}}$.
+It exactly compensates for the suppression of the tree-level $p$-wave operator, $(\sigma v)_{\text{Born}} \propto v^2$.
+It confirms that annihilation remains efficient during freeze-out.

 We explicitly compare the standard calculation with the unitarized rate.
-As shown in the figure, the difference between the unitarized result and the non-unitarized case is negligible at freeze-out temperatures.
-This confirms that while the cross-section is resonantly enhanced, the broad Maxwell-Boltzmann velocity distribution at $T \sim m_\chi/20$ prevents the thermal average from being dominated by the unitarity limit.It validates our perturbative treatment.
+As shown in the figure, the difference between the unitarized and non-unitarized cases is negligible at freeze-out temperatures.
+This confirms that while the cross-section is resonantly enhanced, the broad Maxwell--Boltzmann velocity distribution at $T \sim m_\chi/20$ prevents the thermal average from being dominated by the unitarity limit,which validates perturbative treatment.

-The right panel of Fig.~\ref{fig:relic_analysis} quantifies the robustness of the benchmark against parameter variations.
-The relic density scales approximately as $\Omega h^2 \propto \langle \sigma v \rangle^{-1} \propto \alpha_s^{-2}$.
-A small deviation in the coupling constant does not lead to catastrophic changes in the abundance.
-For example, a $\pm 10\%$ shift in $\alpha_s$ alters $\Omega h^2$ by roughly $20\%$, keeping it within a manageable range.
-This shows the resonant window identified in our scan is sufficiently broad to accommodate standard theoretical uncertainties without requiring infinite fine-tuning.
+The right panel of Fig.~\ref{fig:relic_analysis} quantifies the robustness of the benchmark against the variations of the parameters.
+The relic density scales approximately as $\Omega h^2 \propto \langle \sigma v \rangle^{-1} \propto \alpha^{-2}$.
+A small deviation in the coupling constant does not lead to catastrophic changes in abundance.
+For example, a $\pm 10\%$ shift in $\alpha$ alters $\Omega h^2$ by roughly $20\%$, keeping it within a manageable range.